License Defense For Occupational Therapist

 If you have any questions about the process of defending your occupational therapist license, please call (503) 232-9280 or e-mail email@example.com.

-Please note: We provide legal services for occupational therapists in Oregon, Washington, and Texas.
+Please make note: We provide legal services for occupational therapists in Oregon, Washington, and Texas.
 Our law office is in Portland.